evanx/redex/README.md

 ## Processors

 A "processor" is a component that processes messages.

-Redix keys (e.g. queues) on its Redis instance are called "internal."
-Other queues and systems are "external."

 Processors might be classified as follows:
 - importer - import a message from a external source.